EvgeniySaschenko/newcatalog/README.md

 5. <a href="#install-browser-open">Open in browser</a>
 <br>

-6. Run commands in the project folder:
+6. Run commands in the project directory:

 <b>Stop the services</b>
 ```bash